framos-gemini/giapi-glue/external/apr-1.3.12/README.md

 # Overview
-This is the stepst that GEMINI uses to compile this library on CENTOS 7 and ROCKY 8.
-Execute the following actions to compile the library.
+These are the steps  that GEMINI uses to compile this library on CENTOS 7 and ROCKY 8.
+However, depending on the linux platform you will have to execute different actions or commands.
 # Configure and Build
 Execute configure to set the environment.
 ```